astrolink/pluto/README.md

 - Supports several types of databases: MySQL and PostgreSQL(Implemented);
 - The executable file is less than 20mb in size;
-- Supports Linux, Windows and Mac OS;
+- Supports Linux and Mac OS;
 - Multi Projects, you can have several projects connecting to the same database, and sharing migrations;
 - Uses XML as input language, being less bureaucratic and accepting very large sql statements